-- Develop and implement a robust, targeted conservation breeding strategy for plainswanderers. - Facilitate management of grazing and burning regimes to maintain suitable habitat for plains-wanderers. - Identify the key factors that have contributed to the significant recent declines in the numbers of plains-wanderers and develop mitigation measures to address these threats. - Improve the quality, and increase the extent, of habitat suitable for plains-wanderers. - Improve understanding of the distribution and population trends of plains-wanderers. - Increase community participation in plains-wanderer conservation and management.
+- Develop and implement a robust, targeted conservation breeding strategy for the plainswanderer. - Facilitate management of grazing regimes, and improve knowledge of appropriate burning regimes, to maintain suitable habitat for plains-wanderers. - Enhance protection, improve the quality and increase the extent of habitat suitable for the plains-wanderer. - Identify the key factors that have contributed to the significant recent declines in the numbers of plains-wanderers and develop mitigation measures to address these threats. - Improve understanding of the distribution and population trends of the plains-wanderer. - Increase community participation in plains-wanderer conservation and management.